Configuring a bus

 metrics: MetricsService

-async def __call__(self, message: Any) -> MiddlewareResult[Any]:
+async def __call__(self, message):

 start = time.time()